 Take the lowest capacity — the 250GB –, for example, Samsung says you can write 75 GB per day and every day to it, and the drive will still last more than five years.
 Higher-capacity drives have progressively higher endurance ratings.
 To put this in perspective, most of us don’t write more than 10GB per day, and most days, we don’t write much at all.

-Similar to most Samsung SSDs, the 970 EVO Plus sports TurboWrite which uses caches to deliver fast write speeds.
-The amount of cache changes depending on the capacities from 13 GB (250GB) to 78 GB (2TB).
-Basically, in a single sequential write (copy) operation, the drive enjoys super-fast speed until the cache runs out.
+Like most Samsung SSDs, the 970 EVO Plus sports TurboWrite, which uses caches to deliver fast write speeds.
+The number of cache changes depending on the capacities from 13 GB (250GB) to 78 GB (2TB).
+The drive enjoys super-fast speed in a single sequential write (copy) operation until the cache runs out.

 According to Samsung, the 970 EVO Plus’ base write speed (after TurboWrite cache has depleted) is 400 megabytes per second, 900 MB/s, and 1700 MB/s for 250GB, 500GB, and 1TB, respectively.
 (The 2TB version’s specs are not fully available until April.)

 In short, when you write a small amount of data, the 970 EVO Plus is always super-fast.
-But when you write a lot, expect the base write speed during the writing of data above the cache levels, which proved to be the case in my testing.
+But when you write a lot, expect the base write speed during data writing above the cache levels, which proved to be the case in my testing.